Then we realised that travelers might be wondering what to pack for Interrailing in Europe.

 Your shoes should be comfortable and easy to wear on different occasions.

-If you plan to go hiking each day or do a lot of walking, you might want to take your hiking boots.
-But if you’re going city tripping, I don’t recommend taking walking boots.
+If you plan to go hiking each day or do a lot of walking, you might want to take your hiking shoes.
+But if you’re going city tripping, I don’t recommend taking walking shoes.

-You just need comfortable shoes that you can wear all day without getting sour feet.
+Or combine the best of both worlds with these comfortable shoes, which you can wear all day without getting sour feet.

 If you have to take extra shoes, make sure they pack small.